 As well as her starring turn in Outrageous Fortune, Robyn’s acclaimed television roles include Nurse Ellen Crozier on Shortland Street, Pauline in Serial Killers and Clare Matheson in the telefeature Clare.
 She was part of the New Zealand Actor’s Company that toured Aotearoa in 2001-2002, where her roles included playing Kent in Leah (the adaptation of King Lear), Jenny in A Way of Life and Titania in Midsummer Night’s Dream.
 Other theatre roles include Maggie in Cat on a Hot Tin Roof (Downstage), Beatrice in Much Ado About Nothing (Downstage), and Emilia in Othello (Watershed), as well as many others.

 “Toi Whakaari was a one-time opportunity to completely immerse myself in an acting ensemble for three years, to free my own creativity, to learn the technical elements of stagecraft, and experience the intangible elements of performance.
 Even if the rewards were simply limited to what the training can give you on stage it would be worth the three years.
-I use the skills I learnt at Toi Whakaari on a daily, often hourly, basis; whether I am writing, devising, performing for stage or screen, or sitting in the audience myself, the learning I gained at Toi is always in play.”
+I use the skills I learned at Toi Whakaari on a daily, often hourly, basis; whether I am writing, devising, performing for stage or screen, or sitting in the audience myself, the learning I gained at Toi is always in play.”

 Dan Musgrove is an award-winning writer and actor who graduated from Toi Whakaari in 2007.
 Since then he has written and performed two critically acclaimed two-handers with his collaborator Natalie Medlock.
 Their first show Blinkers had a sell-out debut season in the Wellington Fringe and went on to enjoy critically acclaimed seasons everywhere from Blenheim and Palmerston North to the Melbourne Fringe Festival.
 Blinkers, and its companion piece Spurs, were performed together at the Basement in Auckland in mid 2008, with the Herald naming the season one of the highlights of Auckland’s year of theatre.
 Dan is a member of the award winning Almost a Bird Theatre Company and most recently performed for the company in Angels in America at Downstage and Jeff Koons at Bats.
-He can be seen onscreen in the series Time Hackers and Paradise Café as well as the upcoming tele-feature Piece of my Heart, directed by Fiona Samuel.
-This year Dan will appear in the Auckland Festival as part of the Silo Theatre’s Ensemble Project, directed by Oliver Driver and Michael Hurst.
+He appeared onscreen in the series Time Hackers and Paradise Café as well as the tele-feature Piece of my Heart, directed by Fiona Samuel.
+Dan appeared in the Auckland Festival as part of the Silo Theatre’s Ensemble Project, directed by Oliver Driver and Michael Hurst.

 “The training at Toi Whakaari provided me with complete immersion in my craft.
 I was given the freedom to explore and develop my craft, physically, vocally and spiritually, under the supportive eyes of NZ’s most experienced tutors and practitioners.
 The skills I learned then I now apply on a daily basis whilst working as an actor.”